jbq/pkg-salt/doc/faq.rst

 Frequently Asked Questions
 ==========================

+.. contents:: FAQ

 Is Salt open-core?
 ------------------

-No. Salt is 100% committed to being open-source, including all of our APIs and the new `'Halite' web interface`_ which will be included in version 0.17.0.
+No. Salt is 100% committed to being open-source, including all of our APIs and the new `'Halite' web interface`_ which was introduced in version 0.17.0.
 It is developed under the `Apache 2.0 license`_, allowing it to be used in both open and proprietary projects.